The Gallopin' Gaucho: Characters

-In later interviews, Iwerks would comment that Mickey as featured in The Gallopin' Gaucho was intended to be a swashbuckler, an adventurer modeled after Fairbanks himself.
-Later audiences would comment on all three earlier versions of Mickey Mouse characters as seeming to come out of rough, lower class backgrounds that little resemble the later versions of Mickey Mouse.
+In later interviews, Iwerks would comment that Mickey as featured in The Gallopin' Gaucho was intended to be a swashbuckler, an adventurer modelled after Fairbanks himself.

+Pete had already been established as an antagonist in both the Alice Comedies and the Oswald the Lucky Rabbit series, but this short marks his first encounter with either Mickey or Minnie.
+The latter pair also appears unfamiliar to each other.

 The feature characters of The Gallopin' Gaucho were obscure.
 When the cartoon starts, Mickey and Minnie have the same eyes as they have in Plane Crazy, but once Black Pete appears they suddenly have the dot eyes from Steamboat Willie.
 Mickey was at first thought to be much too similar to Oswald the Rabbit, which may have helped to explain the audience's apparent lack of interest in him.
 The mostly adult audience had become bored with what came to be called "rubber hose" animation.
 Disney would soon start to contemplate ways to distinguish the Mickey Mouse series from his previous work and that of his rivals.
 Minnie's role as performer and damsel in distress is solidified in this.
 It is also the first time she wears her distinctive oversized high-heeled pumps, although they fall off when she is kidnapped, and she spends the rest of the cartoon shoeless.
-Mickey is also seen wearing shoes for the first time, and as the years went by, animators would change Mickey Mouse.
+Mickey is also seen wearing shoes for the first time.
+As the years went by, animators would change Mickey Mouse.
 In the first three Mickey Mouse shorts, he is a character meant to appeal to adult sensibilities; he smokes, drinks, and cavorts.
 Soon after Walt and his animators revised their star (for the first, but not for the last time), after which Mickey Mouse became the "wholesome" character designed to appeal to children and to please the parent.